mateo-ls/god-and-math-timeline/articles/euler.md

 ## What is the Spiritual and/or Theological Status of Math?

-Euler’s father was a pastor in a Calvinist church which had an influence on Euler’s view of God and the Divine.
-Although Euler chose to continue his career in mathematics instead of following in his father’s footsteps in becoming a pastor as well, he continued to be a religious man into his adult life.
+Euler's father was a pastor in a Calvinist church which had an influence on Euler's view of God and the Divine.
+Although Euler chose to continue his career in mathematics instead of following in his father's footsteps in becoming a pastor as well, he continued to be a religious man into his adult life.
 As a family man, every evening he would spend time with his family reading and discussing the Bible.[^2]

 [^1]: Leonhard Euler Quotes (Author of Elements of Algebra). (n.d.).
 Retrieved from https://www.goodreads.com/author/quotes/186483.Leonhard_Euler
 [^2]: Leonhard Euler. (n.d.).
 Retrieved from https://www.famousscientists.org/leonhard-euler/